 USC also offers an online module called Mental Well-being for Students that we encourage all students to take and become familiar with as a way to manage stress, anxiety, and other common experiences in academic life.

-The table below displays all prevention education requirements for first-year students:
+The table below displays all prevention education requirements for Spring 2021:

 *Incoming students enrolled in an online graduate degree program are not required to complete the Staying Safe education course.